kjtanaka/deploy_folsom/README.md

 ```
 bash -ex setup_controller.sh
 ```
 The node will reboot after the installation.
-You can run your first instance(VM) by this.
+The script installs nova-compute on the controller, so you can run your first instance(VM) when the node finish reboot.
+The command is like this.
 ```
 . admin_credential
 nova boot --image ubuntu-12.10 --flavor 1 --key-name key1 vm001